Cmheidelberg/wcm-components/README.md

 ## wcm-components
 This is a repository for storing WCM components and their versions.

-The file structure should be a folder for each component with the zipped versions of each component inside
+The file structure should be as follows: Each component will have a seperate folder with each different version of the component will be stored as zip file inside the component's folder.
+An example of the file structure can be seen below

 **GitHub directory structure example:**
 ```